-Develop partnerships with organizations focused on securing jobs for immigrants and refugees (resettlement agencies, local NGOs) to help candidates translate application documents and prepare them for interviews.
+Develop partnerships with organizations focused on securing jobs for refugees (local NGOs) to help candidates translate application documents and prepare them for interviews.

 Make local language learners community ambassadors

 Make local language learners community ambassadors.
 By creating a financial incentive for these ambassadors to refer others from their community to open roles, companies can source diverse talent for the company.
 These referrals can also happen informally through word of mouth.